CSharpTeoMan911/Eva/README.md

 <br>

-* Eva can now interact with multiple GPT models
+* Eva can now speak using Speech Synthesis.
-* Eva now has a crop function that allow users to use the application with minimal intrreruptions

 <br>
 <br>